 Ion Iliescu was born on 3 March 1930 in Oltenita, Romania.

-In 1953, he joined the Romanian Communist party of which he quickly became one of the most preeminent and influential members.
-He maintained its membership until 1971 when he was expelled by order of leader Nicolae Ceausescu.
+In 1953, he joined the Romanian Communist party and he quickly became one of its most prominent and influential members.
+He remained a member until 1971 when he was expelled by order of party leader Nicolae Ceausescu.

-Between 13 and 15 June 1990, confrontations between peaceful anti-government protesters were confronted by over 10’000 pro-government miners were violently repressed by governmental forces.
-During the demonstrations, known as the ‘Mineriad’, four people were killed, 1,388 were injured and 1,250 people were arbitrarily arrested.
+Between 13 and 15 June 1990, peaceful anti-government protesters were confronted by over 10’000 pro-government miners, and the protests were then violently repressed by governmental forces.
+During the demonstrations, known as the ‘Mineriad’, four people were killed, 1’388 were injured and 1’250 people were arbitrarily arrested.
 Allegedly, Iliescu called the minors of Valea Jiului, the country’s main coal basin, to go to Bucharest and pacify the “punks” and “thugs”.
 Iliescu is also believed to have subsequently thanked the miners for “answering our call”.

 In 2005, investigations for murder against Iliescu related to the quashing of the 1990 ‘Mineriad’ protests were initiated by Romanian prosecutors but were discontinued several years later and the charges against the suspects were dropped.

-In October 2015, the Military Prosecutor’s Section within the Prosecutor’s Office attached to the High Court of Cassation and Justice Office reopened investigations against Iliescu for having decided, organised and coordinated a general and systematic attack against the civilian population during the events occurred between 13 and 15 June 1990 in Bucharest.
+In October 2015, the Military Prosecutor’s Section within the Prosecutor’s Office attached to the High Court of Cassation and Justice Office reopened investigations against Iliescu for having decided, organised and coordinated a general and systematic attack against the civilian population during the events from 13 until 15 June 1990 in Bucharest.
 The suspects, including Iliescu, were first called for questioning on 21 December 2015.